Hello and welcome to the podcast of the Lotus Eaters.

 That's absolutely ridiculous.

-And then he says oh the reason why black people are underrepresented in the UK today in even putting aside the fact they've only been there since 1948 in in in various they were always here I thought diversity built Britain.
+And then he says, oh, the reason why black people are underrepresented in the UK today, even putting aside the fact that they've only been here since 1948, in various I thought diversity built Britain.

-Whoa and so I wonder if they're descended from these black people that were there before the the time of the Romans and that they just kind of hid away because of systemic racism for thousands of for a thousand years or so and now have re-emerged when the when the environment was more propitious.
+So I wonder if they're descended from these black people that were there before the time of the Romans and that they just kind of hid away because of systemic racism for thousands for a thousand years or so and now have re-emerged when the environment was more propitious.

-But uh the the the other the there are reasons why there are socioeconomic differences and slavery is nothing to do with it.
+But there are reasons why there are socioeconomic differences and slavery is nothing to do with it.

-That worked that work worked with factories, uh that that's that uh uh lived in one room little houses without outside terrible conditions.
+That worked, worked in factories, that lived in one-room little houses without outside terrible conditions.

-And those people, if by genetic chance and and end up having the qualities that cause you to have socioeconomic status, they move up.
+And those people, if by genetic chance, end up having the qualities that cause you to have socioeconomic status, they move up.

 So it's absurd.

-Uh there is obviously the uh arm of the state known as stand up to racism, and they are uh signing letters against the far right while demanding that the far right pays them reparations.
+And they are signing letters against the far right while demanding that the far right pays them reparations.

 Okay, funny.

-Uh after there were a bunch of incidents where of of rape, really, um and attacking Robert Jenrick for noticing that Hansworth is not really integrated.
+Here they are protesting in support of the illegal migrants, essentially, after there were a bunch of incidents of rape, really, and attacking Robert Jenrick for noticing that Hansworth is not really integrated.

-Um there is an organization called every journey starts with a single step.
+Then there is an organization called Every Journey starts with a single step.

 Really?

-Um I think they're um culturally appropriate in our clothing there.
+I think they're culturally appropriate in our clothing there.

 Maybe.

-Uh you get another organization called repair campaign, where they're essentially bragging about the Haitian Revolution.
+You get another organization called Repair Campaign, where they're essentially bragging about the Haitian Revolution.

 How did that go?